 There are several different transportation options in Costa Rica.
 Lets go through each one…

 Private Shuttle – Private shuttles are especially good if you are traveling with a group or family.
 They are nice for getting long distances and not having to worry about the driving yourself.
-However, they are expensive and you will need to figure out transportation once actually in your destination.

 Rental Car – Our preferred method for getting around is to rent a car.
 Having a car will give you more flexibility and will allow you to explore off the beaten path things.